In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 Other riders have also noted that these models are comfortable enough to ride in spite of previous injuries.
 One verified buyer of the ElliptiGO noted that running for many years caused numerous injuries, but that this bike allowed her a fulfilling return to exercise.

 Another verified buyer of the same model shared how he had previously torn his meniscus.
-The ElliptiGO allowed him to exercise with “zero knee complaints” and enjoy outdoor workouts that stationary indoor bicycles don’t usually make possible.
+The ElliptiGO allowed him to exercise with “zero knee complaints” and enjoy outdoor workouts that stationary indoor exercise bikes don’t usually make possible.

 Related Reading: Best Treadmill For Bad Knees